© Copyright by Neurobit Systems 2010-2021

-For channels with voltage measurement setting there are two sets of indicators of electrode-skin impedances on inputs + and - of the differential channel.
-For channels with non-voltage measurement setting there is one set of indicators of connection resistance between + and - inputs of the channel.
-Indicators for disabled channels are inactive.
-Each set of indicators includes bar gauge and digital value of impedance (resistance).
+For channels with voltage measurement setting there are two sets of indicators of electrode-skin impedance on the + and - inputs of the differential channel.
+For channels with a non-voltage measurement setting, there is one set of indicators of connection resistance between + and - inputs of the channel.
+The indicators for disabled channels are inactive.
+Each set of indicators includes a bar gauge and digital value of impedance (resistance).

 When physical measurement starts, the indicators become active.
-During the test most of the configuration and menu options are locked.
+During the test most of the configuration options are locked.
 The test can be ended with the Stop button (which replaces the Test button while a test is running).

-HINT: For multi-channel measurements of voltage signals (for example EEG), suitable settings of Common reference fields on individual channel tabs are necessary for correct electrode-skin impedance readings.
-For reference derivations (with common reference electrode) connection of - inputs to that electrode should be selected ("Reference 1" option if single reference electrode is used).
-For bipolar derivations the Common reference fields should be set to "No connection" (it is the default).
+IMPORTANT: For multi-channel measurements of voltage signals (for example EEG), suitable settings of the Common reference fields on individual channel tabs are necessary for correct electrode-skin impedance readings.

 This tab is used to record signals in accordance with configuration set on other tabs.

-Link - state of wireless link between measurement device and computer.
+Link - the state of the data link between measurement device and the computer.

-It is red, if the link is lost.
-This condition usually appears when the device goes out of wireless communication range (typically 10 meters for Neurobit Optima).
-If the device will be quickly brought closer to a computer, link will be restored and recording will continue.
-(If lack of communication is longer than about 60 seconds, recording will be ended.)
+It is red if the link is lost.
+This condition usually appears when the wireless device moves out of the communication range.
+If the device is quickly brought closer to the computer, the link will be restored and the session will continue.
+(If the communication disruption lasts for longer than about 60 seconds, the session will end.)

-Battery - state of battery(ies) in measurement device.
+Battery - the state of the batteries in the wireless device.

-If the indicator gets red (batteries flat), the device will turn off in a while.
-To avoid this situation it is recommended to replace batteries, when the indicator gets yellow (batteries become weak).
+If the indicator turns red (batteries flat), the device will turn off shortly.
+To avoid this situation it is recommended to replace the batteries, when the indicator turns yellow (batteries become weak).

-Common voltage - indicator of common voltage interferences.
+Common voltage - indicator of common voltage interference.

-Channel A - state of signal in channel A.
+Channel A - the state of the signal in channel A.

-At moments, when the signal goes beyond measurement range, this indicator gets red.
-It is usually caused by bad electrical contact of sensor or high amplitude interferences.
-This condition could also appear with correct connection and signal, if too small measurement range was set for the channel.
+In moments, when the signal goes beyond the measurement range, this indicator turns red.
+It is usually caused by bad electrical contact of a sensor or high amplitude interference.
+This condition could also occur with a correct connection and input signal if too small measurement range was set for the channel.

-The yellow indicator means lack of signal.
-This condition is detected when measured signal is many times lower than measurement range for long time (consult the equipment manual for specific limits).
-Depending on type of signal it may be normal from time to time.
-If the condition occurs frequently or all the time, it may be caused by short circuit of electrodes of both channel inputs (maybe with excessive amount of conductive gel).
-This condition may also occur with correct connections, as a result of too large measurement range set for the channel.
+The yellow indicator means the lack of a signal.
+This condition is detected when the measured signal is many times lower than the measurement range for a long time (consult the equipment manual for specific limits).
+Depending on the type of signal, it may be normal from time to time.
+If the condition occurs frequently or all the time, it may be caused by a short circuit of the electrodes of both channel inputs (maybe due to an excessive amount of conductive gel).
+This condition may also occur with correct connections, as a result of too large a measurement range set for the channel.

 Record button - initiates recording.

 If the output file already exists, question about its rewriting appears.
-They may also be shown other messages, for example if link between the device and computer cannot be established.
+Other messages may also be shown, for example if the link between the device and computer cannot be established.

-When physical measurement starts, recording progress info appears above the button and state indicators become active.
-During recording most of the configuration and menu options are locked.
+When physical measurement starts, the recording progress info appears above the button, and the state indicators become active.
+During the recording most of the configuration and the menu options are locked.

-The only physical limit of recording time is free space on disk, where output file
+The only physical limit of the recording time is free space on disc, where output file

 Example: For EDF output format each signal sample occupies 2 Bytes.
 If there are two enabled channels sampled at 250 sps, it yields 2 * 2 * 250 = 1000 Bytes per second, i.e. 3.6 MBytes per hour.
-For higher sample rate or more active channels data size will proportionally increase.
+For a higher sample rate or more active channels the data size will increase proportionally.

-Load device settings (F3) - loads device configuration saved earlier in file.
+Load device settings (F3) - loads device configuration saved earlier in a file.

-Save device settings (F2) - saves device configuration in file.
+Save device settings (F2) - saves device configuration in a file.